Field of research: Labour Markets

 Mariam Lobjanidze

-Mariam Lobjanidze joined the ISET Policy Institute in September 2018, where she is currently the Deputy Practice Head of Macroeconomic Policy.
-She received her Master’s Degree in Economics from ISET.
-Since 2020, she has been working on elaborating the gender impact assessment (GIA) methodology for Georgia, conducting GIA together with Georgian ministries, and delivering Gender Impact Assessment Trainings.
-Her research interests include: Labour Markets, Gender Economics and Social Issues, Social Policy, Energy Security, and Climate Change.
+Mariam Lobjanidze joined ISET Policy Institute in September 2018, where she is currently a Lead Economist.
+She received her master’s degree in economics (Summa cum Laude) from ISET.
+She has been actively involved in conducting Regulatory Impact Assessments (RIA) since 2019.
+Since 2020, she has been actively working on elaborating gender impact assessments (GIA) methodology for Georgia, conducting GIAs, and delivering Gender Impact Assessment Trainings.
+Her research interests include Labor Markets, Gender Economics and Social Issues, Social Policy, Energy Security, and Climate Change.

-Along with her research, Mariam Lobjanidze works as a teaching assistant at ISET, teaching Econometrics to second-year BA students.
-Between 2017 and 2019, she also worked as a teaching assistant in Microeconomics, Macroeconomics, and Econometrics courses.
+Along with her research, she works as an invited lecturer at ISET, teaching Econometrics to second-year BA students.

 Michael Simmons